jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 The example images in [meta-rpi][meta-rpi] build systems that support C, C++, [Qt5][qt], Perl and Python development, the languages and tools that I commonly use.
 Other languages are supported, but you will have to add the packages to your image recipe.

-Yocto is a good tool for building minimal, customized systems like single function hacking projects or industrial / commercial embedded products.
+Yocto is a good tool for building minimal, customized systems like one for a dedicated hacking project or more commonly for industrial or commercial embedded products.

-If you are looking for a full-featured desktop experience you will probably be better off sticking with [Raspbian][raspbian] or another one of the full-featured [RPi distributions][rpi-distros].
+If you are looking for a full-featured desktop experience you will probably be better off sticking with [Raspbian][raspbian] or another of the more popular, user friendly [RPi distributions][rpi-distros].

 If things like quick boot times, small image sizes or read-only rootfs are important to your project, then you might want to use Yocto.